shilab-ecnu/MERLIN/docs/source/MERLIN.md

 options(encoding = "UTF-8")
 ```

-### Introduction
+# MERLIN: MEndelian Randomization for Linear INteraction
 This vignette provides an introduction to the *MERLIN* package.
-R package
-*MERLIN* implements MERLIN for causal heterogeneity using summary
+R package *MERLIN* implements MERLIN for causal heterogeneity using summary statistics.
-statistics.

-Install the development version of *MERLIN* by use of the 'devtools'
-package.
-Note that *MERLIN* depends on the 'Rcpp' and 'RcppArmadillo'
-package, which also requires appropriate setting of Rtools and Xcode for
-Windows and Mac OS/X, respectively.
+Install the development version of *MERLIN* by use of the 'devtools' package.
+Note that *MERLIN* depends on the 'Rcpp' and 'RcppArmadillo' packages, which also require appropriate settings of Rtools and Xcode for Windows and Mac OS/X, respectively.

 To install this package, run the following command in R.

 ```
-library(devtools)
+library(remotes)
 install_github("shilab-ecnu/MERLIN")
 ```